IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 Functional indicators:

 - Start and Search work.
-- Microsoft/OneDrive authentication works.
+- Microsoft/OneDrive authentication works for a clean/new test profile.
-- Files On-Demand works.
+- Files On-Demand works for a clean/new test profile.
 - New profiles initialize correctly.
+- Any remaining failures in previously modified profiles are isolated as user-state problems rather than assumed to represent continuing server-wide WNF failure.
 - RDS logons and CPU behavior improve.

 Technical indicators: